Yar Kravtsov

 • Are we copying too much too soon?

 These questions are not fancy.
-But they find real problems.
+They find real problems.

 A Docker build is a dependency graph written as a file.
 If the graph lies, the cache suffers.
 If the graph is honest, the cache starts working.